JeevanDhinsa/Star-Wars-Image-Classifier/README.md

 # Star-Wars-Image-Classifier

- Image classifer for Star Wars characters in python using the residual neural network ResNet-50.
+ Image classifier for Star Wars characters in python using the residual neural network ResNet-50.

  The classifier currently has an accuracy of 77%